Last updated on March 11th, 2021 at 05:45 pm

 A ring of levees surrounds the refuge, supporting several trails, although restrictions have been imposed on how far you can go.
 Much of the levee system has been closed to hikers and bicyclists because they get lost or wander too far.

 Before you hike, stop at the Visitors Center and pick up your Bird Checklist.
 Or you can download it here from the Friends of the Loxahatchee web site.

-The refuge allows bicyclists on 45 miles of trails atop the levees that encircle the refuge, although the levees on the west and north sides are off-limitis.
+The Loxahatchee National Wildlife Refuge allows bicyclists on 45 miles of trails atop the levees that encircle the refuge, although the levees on the west and north sides are off-limitis.